 Looking to the present, looking to the past: RPS Lecture Series with Colin Pantall

-I will be running a series of online lectures beginning in September linking the historical, the contemporary and the theorietical in photography.
+I am running a series of online lectures beginning on September 9th linking the historical, the contemporary and the theoretical in photography.

 If you have never studied photography (or if you have and you want to refresh your memory), this series will help develop historical, critical and global ideas about what photography is and what photography can be.

 I mentor photographers both highly experienced and those who are looking to add a critical element to their practice.

 In these mentoring sessions we work together (both in-person and/or online) on how projects can be developed, how theory can tie into practice, how a visual voice can be developed, how text can add to image, how contemporary practice connects to a wider history of photography.
 If you've never studied photography, I will bring you up to speed on the theory and the practice.

 Feel free to contact me with any questions if you are are interested.